TuringLang/Turing.jl/README.md

 Pkg.test("Turing")
 ```

-If you want to use the latest version of Turing with some experimental samplers, you can try the following instead:
+If you want to use the latest version of Turing with some experimental features, you can try the following instead:

 ```julia
 Pkg.update()